Ofir-kdrn/2d10-ttrpg/How Rolls Are Made.md

 Totaling those circumstantial effects, The goblins have a disadvantage of 2 to the attack roll.
 So they roll 4d10 and choose the 2 lowest numbers.

 # Critical success / failure
 Sometimes, attempts go exceptionally lucky (or unlucky), Those are considered critical success / critical failure.
 A critical success or failure represents something exceptional and unexpected happening during the attempt.
-It doesn't necessarily mean that the attempt automatically succeeds or fails, but something good (
+It doesn't necessarily mean that the attempt automatically succeeds or fails, but something good (or bad) and unexpected happened while making it.
 If you roll a 10 on one of the dice - something goes exceptionally well.
 If the total still isn't enough to pass the DC - you get a partial success.
 If you roll a 1 on one of the dice - something bad happens unexpectedly.
 If the total is enough to pass the DC - you get a partial success.

+## Critical Hit
+When making an attack roll, a critical success is considered a critical hit.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTgxMjE0MDA5OCwxNjgyNzIwNzAsLTE2ND
-M4NDI0OThdfQ==
+eyJoaXN0b3J5IjpbLTM2MTk1OTEwLDE2ODI3MjA3MCwtMTY0Mz
+g0MjQ5OF19
 -->